Listening to our partners in Gusau.

 Working with all, regardless of religion and ethnicity.

 Bishop John Danbinta, our partner, continues to work very hard to maintain the respect and solid working relationship with his Muslim neighbors.
 They are also excited about the prospect of the new school as construction continues.
 The school within Bishop John’s cathedral property is full to capacity, and now includes numerous Muslim children.
-The completion of the school classroom block 1 and the construction of an administration/science lab/media center building critically important.
-In addition, a security wall needs to be constructed around the property.
+The completion of the school classroom block 1 and the construction of an administration/science lab/media center building is critically important.
+In addition, a security wall needs to be constructed around the Graceland International School property.

 Educating for peace- a letter from Bishop John